 - Once all the ingredients have been added - whip for three minutes until the butterscotch is light and fluffy.

 Tips and troubleshooting

 - The consistency of the caramel sauce you use will determine the consistency of the buttercream you get.

-- Ideally, one way to get a firmer buttercream would be to add more powdered sugar but this results in a very sweet buttercream
+- Ideally, one way to get a firmer buttercream would be to add more powdered sugar, but this results in a lovely buttercream.

 - If the consistency of the buttercream is too soft - use it as a filling first then add some regular buttercream to frost the outside of the cake.